influxdata/influxdb/influx_api_v2.md

 ]
 ```

 As usual, time can be omitted and it will get assigned automatically by InfluxDB.

-Any attribute that is shared across all values can be pulled out into the upper map:
+You can also write values with different tags.
+This essentially creates two separate series (one for each tag set).

 ```json
 [